aaron-grau/curic/javascript/readings/js-intro.md

 In recent years, there has been interest in bringing JavaScript to the server.
-[Node.js][node-js] is a server-side JavaScript framework which allows programmers to run JavaScript from their terminals.
+[Node.js][node-js] is a server-side JavaScript framework which allows programmers like us to run JavaScript from their terminals.
 Our first JS programs won't feature the web browser at all; they'll be a repeat of our first Ruby scripts.

 ## Node